manticoresoftware/manticoresearch/manual/Searching/Expressions.md

 The comparison operators return 1.0 when the condition is true and 0.0 otherwise.
 For example, `(a=b)+3` evaluates to 4 when attribute `a` is equal to attribute `b`, and to 3 when `a` is not.
 Unlike MySQL, the equality comparisons (i.e., `=` and `<>` operators) include a small equality threshold (1e-6 by default).
 If the difference between the compared values is within the threshold, they are considered equal.

-For string attributes, only the equality operator is supported, and using other operators will result in a syntax error.

 The `BETWEEN` and `IN` operators, in the case of multi-value attributes, return true if at least one value matches the condition (similar to [ANY()](../Functions/Arrays_and_conditions_functions.md#ANY%28%29)).
 The `IN` operator does not support JSON attributes.
 The `IS (NOT) NULL` operator is supported only for JSON attributes.

 ## Boolean operators